hilljhannah/css-exercise-one/README.md

 # css-exercise-one

-Exercise completed that focused on the basics of CSS
+A short exercise completed during my apprenticeship for UX/UI Design & Frontend Development utilizing CSS focusing on the basics of CSS